| | Keyboard rig and equipmentMartin uses a selection of keyboards according to the size and nature

 for a set, so I find it better to have certain sounds on certain keyboards

+and then change to extra sounds as I need them.
 If space allows, I use a Korg digital stage piano for all the piano

 and electric piano sounds, and then share the strings, brass, sax, organ